 Article 17 (4) of the Treaty outlines what Conferences of State Parties must consider at its formal sessions.
 Article 17(4) (b) specifically provides that the Conference of States Parties shall "consider and adopt recommendations regarding the implementation and operation of this Treaty, in particular the promotion of its universality".
 The Treaty, through its text, as quoted, identifies the promotion of Treaty universality as a critical element deserving of consideration by the Conference of States Parties.
-In fact, universalization of the Treaty is such a priority that CSP3 established a Working Group on Treaty Universalization (WGTU), mandated to promote universalization of the Treaty and to 'develop specific activities and targets to realise the Treaty universalization objectives' [insert reference#].
+In fact, universalization of the Treaty is such a priority that CSP3 established a Working Group on Treaty Universalization (WGTU), mandated to promote universalization of the Treaty and to 'develop specific activities and targets to realise the Treaty universalization objectives'.

 'Universalization' of the Treaty involves expanding the membership of the Treaty to ensure there are as many States Parties as possible.
-Although the notion of universalization is not defined in the text of the Treaty, it can be operationalized to mean ensuring that the Treaty's jurisdiction stretches, as far as possible, to all parts of the universe.
+Although the notion of universalization is not defined in the text of the Treaty, it can be operationalized to mean expanding the Treaty's jurisdiction.
 It is important to have as many States join the ATT as possible because an international regulatory system only works if enough States subscribe to it.
-There is little point having a few conscientious exporters assess the risks involved in arms transfers and the rest ignore the potential dangers.
-Unscrupulous importers would simply buy their weapons from the exporters that do not have controls in place.
-But does that mean that every State must be part of the Treaty for it to be effective?
+There is little point having a few conscientious exporters assess the risks involved in arms transfers; illicit arms could still be sourced where controls are not in place.

 In practice, there are only a handful of treaties or conventions that all States are party to.
-So how many States do we need on board to achieve 'universalization' in the ATT context?
-What is the tipping point?
-Is it a question of the number of States?
-Or the type of States?
-In this context, in June 2018 the ATT Secretariat prepared an analysis of how many of the top 50 arms exporters are part of the Treaty and how many of the top 50 arms importers are part of it.
-The findings were that most of the top exporters have joined the Treaty - 73% of the world's top importers, covering 71% of arms exports are either States Parties or Signatories.
-But only 53% of the top simporters, covering 36% of arms imports are States Parties or Signatories.
-If we had 90% of the top exporters on board and still only 53% of the top importers, would we have achieved universality?
+So how many or what type of States do we need to achieve 'universalization' in the ATT context?
+In June 2018, the ATT Secretariat analysed how many of the top 50 arms exporters and importers are part of the Treaty.
+The findings were that most of the top exporters have joined the Treaty - 73% of the world's top exporters, covering 71% of arms exports are either States Parties or Signatories.
+Only 53% of the top importers, covering 36% of arms imports, are States Parties or Signatories.
+There is still work to be done on universalization.

-The tipping point is arguably when there are enough States that are part of the Treaty and are implementing the Treaty, that we see a norm emerge whereby States adhere to the Treaty principles even though they are not States Parties to it.
-It will be difficult to know exactly when that moment arrives.
-It will be a gut feeling rather than a scientifically proven fact.
-So universalization is perhaps not a question of absolute numbers but rather a question of State behavior.
+The tipping point may be when there are enough States that are part of the Treaty and are implementing the Treaty that a norm of adherence to Treaty principles - even by non-States Parties - emerges.
+Universalization is perhaps not a question of absolute numbers but rather a question of State behavior.

-4. What are the benefits to joining the Treaty?
+4. What are the benefits of joining the Treaty?